bbat2575/MessengerApp/README.md

 - Comment on articles.
 - Delete any comment.

-Staff (many different types of staff roles can exist):
+Staff (different types of staff roles can exist, e.g. Teacher, Teaching Assistant, Supervisor):
 - Can chat with friends.
 - Mute/Unmute Student users.
 - Create articles.